Course numbering system

 Lecure and lab contact hours

 - Lecture Contact Hours represents the number of hours per week the class will meet in a lecture environment (based on a 15-week semester).
-For courses which are lecture only, the lecture hours will equal credit hours.

 - Lab Contact hours represents the number of hours per week the class will meet in a laboratory environment (based on a 15-week semester).
-At least two laboratory contact hours are required for one credit hour.
-For example, a four credit hour course with three contact hours of lecture will have two contact hours of laboratory.

 Parallel courses are those courses that have both an undergraduate and graduate version.
 Students enrolled in either course meet in the same room at the same time with the same instructor.
 The graduate level version of the course must require coursework appropriate for graduate credit.
 Parallel courses are identified in the semester class schedule as "cross-listed" courses.